The domain of a cannibal dark matter

 \section{Comparison with previous results}

 In this appendix, we compare our results for the case without SSB to some of the previous ones in the literature, specifically those that have been obtained in~\cite{Arcadi:2019oxh} and~\cite{Ghosh:2022asg}.

-A comparison of our results without SSB to those of~\cite{Arcadi:2019oxh}.
-This comparison is interesting, since, in the aforementioned paper, the evolution of the DM abundance is calculated with the full BE distribution even in the collision operator, contrary to our approximation in eq.~\eqref{eq:coll}.
+A comparison of our results without SSB to those of~\cite{Arcadi:2019oxh} is indeed instructive, since -- in the aforementioned paper -- the evolution of the DM abundance is calculated with the full BE distribution even in the collision operator, contrary to our approximation in eq.~\eqref{eq:coll}.
 Consequently, the results of~\cite{Arcadi:2019oxh} are of high precision and hence a suitable baseline to judge our results against.

-After digitizing the results of fig.~(8) in~\cite{Arcadi:2019oxh} and plotting them in the $\xi_\text{fo}-m_\phi$ plane, we obtain the results that are shown in fig.~\ref{fig:comp}.\footnote{Our results have been translated from the $\xi_\infty-m_\phi$ plane to the $\xi_\text{fo}-m_\phi$ plane by means of eq.~\eqref{eq:xicd}.} Here, solid lines represent the results obtained in this work, while the circles indicate the different data points that have been digitized from the reference paper.
+After digitizing the results of fig.~(8) in~\cite{Arcadi:2019oxh} and plotting them in the $m_\phi-\xi_\text{fo}$ plane, we obtain the results that are shown in fig.~\ref{fig:comp}.\footnote{Our results have been translated from the $m_\phi-\xi_\infty$ plane to the $m_\phi-\xi_\text{fo}$ plane by means of eq.~\eqref{eq:xicd}.} Here, solid lines represent the results obtained in this work, while the circles indicate the different data points that have been digitized from the reference paper.

 Evidently, the results obtained in this work are in very good agreement with those in the reference paper.
 However, our results systematically lie above those of~\cite{Arcadi:2019oxh}.
 This is because, by assuming MB instead of BE statistics for $\mathcal{C}_{\phi\phi\rightarrow k\phi}$ in eq.~\eqref{eq:cfull}, we slightly overestimate the collision operator.
 Consequently, the particle is kept in equilibrium a little too long, meaning that too large values of $\xi_\infty$ and thus $\xi_\text{fo}$ are needed to obtain the correct relic abundance.
 Nevertheless, these deviations are sufficiently small, and we find a general agreement at the $\mathcal{O}(1\%)$ level.
 Especially, the results in~~\cite{Arcadi:2019oxh} thus also follow and consequently validate our general scaling relation in eq.~\eqref{eq:scaling_main}.
 Overall, this comparison therefore indicates that the method used in this paper -- albeit less sophisticated than the one in~\cite{Arcadi:2019oxh} -- is suitable to accurately describe the decoupling process of cannibal DM.
-It is thus sufficient to utilize the simpler mechanism presented in this paper (cf.~sec.~\ref{sec:evolution}).
-This approach greatly reduces the computational complexity.
+It is thus sufficient to utilize the simpler mechanism presented in this paper (cf.~sec.~\ref{sec:evolution}), which greatly reduces the computational complexity.